 Once you have chosen your username you need to make your account recognisable by adding a profile image and header.
-This is often how most users will recognise your profile so it’s important to use your company logo and branding to make sure you stand out.
-Similarly to your username, it’s important to use the same branding across your Twitter account to make it easier for potential followers to find you.
-It’s also important to make sure that you are using the correct sized images to help your brand appear professional.
+This is how most users will recognise your profile, so design your header in accordance with your brand guidelines and include your company logo to ensure you are instantly recognisable, making it easier for potential followers to find you.

 - Profile photo – 400 x 400 pixels (bear in mind that Twitter profile photos are circular so you may need to alter your images to fit)

 - Header images – 1500 x 500 pixels (this image is quite large so try to use as high resolution image as possible)